Nonlinear receding-horizon differential game for drone racing along a three-dimensional path: Control methods and Objective Functions

 Here, we define a potential function for overtaking and obstructing in NMPC as follows.

-where $\theta_{\Delta}$ represents the difference of the path parameters between the ego drone and the opponent, $R$ represents the difference in the deviations of the two drones from the path (Figure \ref{fig:dev_diff}), and $\alpha$, $\beta$, $\gamma$, $\delta_{1}$, and $\delta_{2}$ are constants.
+where $\theta_{\Delta}$ represents the difference between the path parameters of the ego drone and the opponent, $R$ is the norm of the difference between the deviations of the two drones from the path (Figure \ref{fig:dev_diff}), and $\alpha$, $\beta$, $\gamma$, $\delta_{1}$, and $\delta_{2}$ are constant shape parameters.
 The shape of this potential function is shown on the $\theta_{\Delta}$-$R$ plane in Figure \ref{fig:poten}, where the origin corresponds to the location of the ego drone.
-The potential function $G_O$ in (\ref{eq:poten}) enables adaptive overtaking and obstructing behaviors based on the relative position of the ego drone to its opponent.
-When $\theta_{\Delta}$ is positive, the ego drone follows the opponent and should avoid and overtake the opponent.
-Therefore, we define the potential function such that it has its maximum at $R=0$ when $\theta_{\Delta}$ is positive.
-Here, we use $R$, the difference in the deviations of the two drones from the path, rather than the distance $\| p_{op} - p_d \|$, because $R$ does not depend on the distance of the two drones along the path.
-That is, the ego drone does not slow down to keep the distance from the opponent along the path when it avoids and overtakes the opponent.
-However, when $\theta_{\Delta}$ is negative, the ego drone precedes the opponent and should obstruct the opponent not to be overtaken.
-To induce obstructing behavior, the potential function has its minimum at $R=0$ when $\theta_{\Delta}$ is negative.
-Since $R$ is independent of the distance of the two drones along the path, the ego drone maintains its speed when obstructing the opponent.
+The potential function $G_O$ in (\ref{eq:poten}) enables switching between overtaking and obstructing strategies based on the relative position of the ego drone with respect to its opponent.
+When the ego drone follows the opponent, the ego drone should avoid and overtake the opponent.
+Therefore, we define the potential function such that it has its maximum at $R=0$ when $\theta_{\Delta}$ is larger than a threshold $\delta_2$.
+In this study, we use $R$, the norm of the difference between the deviations of the two drones from the path, rather than the distance $\| \bm{p}_{op} - \bm{p}_d \|$, because $R$ does not directly depend on the distance of the two drones along the path.
+That is, the ego drone does not need to slow down to keep the distance from the opponent along the path when it avoids and overtakes the opponent.
+However, when the ego drone precedes the opponent, the ego drone should obstruct the opponent to avoid being overtaken.
+To induce obstructing behavior, the potential function has its minimum at $R=0$ when $\theta_{\Delta} < \delta_2$.
+Since $R$ does not directly penalize the distance of the two drones along the path, the ego drone can maintain its speed when obstructing the opponent.
+This smooth potential function induces role switching and is one of the contributions of this study.
+Its smoothness is well-suited to sensitivity-based numerical optimization without introducing numerically cumbersome hard constraints for collision avoidance in existing approaches.